-This sub-module creates and deletes roles (R) and administrative roles (AR), and most importantly, it manages role hierarchies (RH).
-RaaS distinguishes Rand AR such that mandatory security policies can be enforced, e.g., by only assigning necessary regular roles to regular users.
+assigning necessary regular roles to regular users.
 For least privilege purposes, RaaS may introduce many primitive regular roles, each of which is assigned with atomic permissions.
 This usually introduces large number of regular roles in a system, where role hierarchy becomes necessary.

-Towards efficient role-related operations, we adopt the Nested Set Model [12] for role hierarchy in our implementation, which assigns left and right values to represent a scope of each role in a role hierarchy.
+Towards efficient role-related operations, we adopt the Nested Set Model [9] for role hierarchy in our implementation, which assigns left and right values to represent a scope of each role in a role hierarchy.
 If the scope of a role is inside the scope of another role, it means the former role is junior to the latter role.
-Figure 6(a) shows an example of role hierarchy, where left and right values are assigned to each role in the role hierarchy as well as the Nested Set Model representation of the role hierarchy.
 A big advantage of Nested Set Model for managing role hierarchies is that only one entry for each role needs to be maintained in the database.
 This avoids storing a lot of redundant role relationship information to maintain role hierarchies.
 It is also easy to update role hierarchies by updating associated roles' left and right values.
-One limitation of our current design is that, the Nested Set Model only supports to represent limited role hierarchies in a simple tree structure, i.e., one of two role hierarchies based on NIST RBAC standard [8].
+One limitation of our current design is that, the Nested Set Model only supports to represent limited role hierarchies in a simple tree structure, i.e., one of two role hierarchies based on NIST RBAC standard [7].
 As our future work, we would extend our implementation towards more general role hierarchy management.